-As Dia de Los Muertos approaches, we ask La LLorona to be with us in song.
 The haunting tale of the Weeping Woman is matched and embodied in the traditional song of the same name.
-Joan Baez and Lila Downs among many others have recorded it, but the most emotionally resonant version is by Chavela Vargas, who sings a portion of it to Frida Kahlo in the film Frida: http://www.youtube.com/watch?v=m4yDMvQE8vw (ironically in the film, the aged Vargas, playing a ghost, is singing to the actress Salma Hayek as Frida, who decades earlier had been Vargas’ lover).
+Joan Baez and Lila Downs among many others have recorded it, but to me the most emotionally resonant version is by Chavela Vargas, who sings a portion of it to Frida Kahlo in the film Frida: Ironically, the aged Vargas, playing a ghost, sings to the actress Salma Hayek as Frida, who decades earlier had been Vargas’ lover.
+Here is the full version of Vargas in concert.

 Ay de mi Llorona,